Cloud Native LEAP VPN: VPN for 100.000 users in the cloud

 After receiving the applications, the Prototype Fund and DLR Projektträger teams review them and create a shortlist based on formal criteria.
 The shortlist is then presented to the jury.
 The jury evaluates these and potentially other applications received and makes a project selection.
 The jury meeting will take place at the beginning of February.
 25 to 30 projects will be selected and proposed to the Federal Ministry of Research, Technology and Space for funding.
 The ministry reviews the proposals.
 All applicants will be notified of the decision in March.

 We invite all selected projects, or one person per team, to an application consultation via video call.
 You will receive support in preparing the formal application.
-This will then be submitted to the funding body via the DLR Projektträger, which will make the final decision on funding.
+This will then be submitted to the funding body BMFTR via the DLR Projektträger, which will make the final decision on funding.
 In exceptional cases, the legally binding funding decision from the ministry will not be received until the start of funding itself, particularly in the event of queries or additional claims.
 Bear this in mind if, for example, you want to agree changes to working hours with employers or similar.

 When evaluating applications, the jury pays particular attention if the projects fit into our two funding focus areas, being: